practicalli/spacemacs/external-repl/switching-to-repl.md

 # Switching to the REPL

+> #### Todo::re-write this section
+> Update for Clojure CLI tools

-`, s s` toggles between a Clojure code file buffer and the REPL buffer, opening the REPL buffer where required.
+`, s a` toggles between a Clojure code file buffer and the REPL buffer, opening the REPL buffer where required.

 `, s n` evaluates the namespace of the current Clojure file in the REPL, changing the REPL to be in that namespace.